giovannarosone/cLCP-mACS/README.md

 >F. Garofalo, G. Rosone, M. Sciortino and D. Verzotto *The colored longest common prefix array computed via sequential scans.*
-Proceedings of String Processing and Information Retrieval - 25th International Symposium, SPIRE 2018, Lecture Notes in Computer Science, Springer [^1]
+Proceedings of String Processing and Information Retrieval - 25th International Symposium, SPIRE 2018, Lecture Notes in Computer Science, Springer <sup id="a1">[1](#f1)</sup>

-[^1]:Supported by the project Italian MIUR-SIR CMACBioSeq ("_Combinatorial methods for analysis and compression of biological sequences_") grant n.~RBSI146R5L.

 **Note that this is only a prototypal version.
 A production release are yet under development.**